 Why cGMP Matters in Pharmaceutical Manufacturing

-Pharmaceutical industry is different from other manufacturing industries like textile metal and automobile.
+Pharmaceutical industry is different from other manufacturing industries like textiles, metals and automobiles.
 Current manufacturing practices are non-negotiable because of following the regions.1.
 Patient Safety: Products must be free from contamination, correctly labeled and manufactured with correct strength and dose.

 2. Product Consistency: Every match must be similar in quality to the approved specification.